srafique98/SWEProject/CustomerNotes.md

 - Taking more time to test features in profile
 - When registering, the customer did not input two fields which led to the program crashing
 ## Feedback
-- The search suggestions is approved (but filter out position from locations)
+- The search suggestions is approved (but filter out job positions from locations)
 - Remove "in 'some location'" from all job positions
 - In extended job description, add poistion and salary
 - For sign up page, allow resume to be an option (previously missed)